-(Pocket-lint) - If you've been skiing before, you probably know something about how bafflingly therapeutic it can be, bombing down slopes or taking your time, to give yourself over to a pastime that needs your full attention.
-That explains why, all over the world, people move mountains to make sure that they can spend some time sashaying down slopes, sitting on slowly chugging lifts back up, before rinsing and repeating.
+(Pocket-lint) - If you've been skiing before, you probably know something about how bafflingly therapeutic it can be - whether you're bombing down slopes or taking your time.
+It explains why, all over the world, people move mountains to make sure that they can spend some time sashaying down slopes, sitting on slowly chugging lifts back up, before rinsing and repeating.

 Whether you're skiing or snowboarding, there aren't many pastimes that can so comprehensively distract you from your everyday life, and pack in some beautiful mountain sights while you're at it.
 Still, though, skiing isn't exactly the cheapest activity, so it can be a bit daunting to consider it.

 Something that could make your life a bit easier, though, is some tech - whether you're looking to learn how to ski, or perfect your downhill game, there is a range of gadgets you could take with you for support.
 We've gathered some of the very best on this list for you.

 Our pick of the best ski tech to buy today